mchmarny/dapr-demos/README.md

 # Dapr demos

-Collection of personal Dapr demo
+Collection of personal Dapr demos

-## Cluster Setup
+## Setup

-[Setup](./setup) - Deploys and configures Dapr in Kubernates:

-  * Cluster - List existing, create, add node pool, delete
-  * Cert - Create and installs TLS certificates
-  * Infra - Configure DNS, ingress, observability, forward ports
-  * Dapr - Deploys, configures, and test Dapr API
-  * Data - Install Redis and Mongo stateful clusters
+Demo cluster [setup](./setup) for latest version of Dapr, Ingress gateway configured with token auth and with wildcard TLS cert, Observability, and cluster-local Redis and Mongo services.

 ## Demos

 * Bindings
   * [Scheduling using cron](./cron-binding) - Using scheduler to execute service